nathantspencer/webknossos_toolkit/README.md

 **EX:** `$ python swc_corrector.py 'path\to\swc\file.swc'`

 Following execution of the script, a file will be created in the same directory as the original `.swc` and will have the same name with `_corrected` appended.
 This file should represent the same graphical structure, changing only the indices associated with each node.

+## swc_cyclebreaker
+The python script `swc_cyclebreaker.py` takes an `.swc` file without any root node (i.e. a graph with only one connected component which contains a loop).
+The node that should be made the root node should be indicated by setting its type to 1.
+An adjacency list will be created for the graph, from which a new graph will be drawn using the indicated node as the new root.
+The cycle in the graph will be eliminated.
+A usage example is given below.

+**EX:** `$ python swc_cyclebreaker.py 'path\to\swc\file.swc'`

+The redrawn `.swc` will be saved alongside the source file with the suffix `_cyclebroken` appended to its name.

 # **hoc_tools**